stackshareio/awesome-stacks/README.md

 The best way to create a versatile and scalable PHP Web Application!
 It sure will make you fall in love with PHP (if not, Laravel).
 Laravel team has an official collaboration with the Vue, so Vue, Babel and Sass is already integrated before you even started!

-"Laravel + Vue = ❤️ "- Some Really Famous Person said it
 - [PHP 7](https://php.net)- [🛠](https://stackshare.io/php)  - [🐙](https://github.com/php/php-src) - A popular general-purpose scripting language that is especially suited to web development.
 - [Laravel](https://laravel.com/)- [🛠](https://stackshare.io/laravel)  - [🐙](https://github.com/laravel/laravel) - One of the most popular Object Oriented MVC PHP Framework with elegant syntax and golden standard software patterns.
 Officially integrated with Vue.
 - [Vue.js](https://vuejs.org/) - [🛠️](https://stackshare.io/vue-js) - [🐙](https://github.com/vuejs/vue) - An approachable core library that focuses on the view layer only.